CannibalClarence/challenge-5/README.md

 HTML, CSS, JS

 ## Overview
-Added 12 slots related to the 12 hours desired.
-7am-7pm Added a date function that refreshed to have a live clock on the top of the page Created a text input slot to enter the desired task Added a save button per slot to allow the user to save that task in that hour Added a window alert to let them know the button was clicked and the item was saved Added a console log as well to allow the user to see if the buttons are responding Colour coded (as required) to show current hour time-slot, greyed out passed hours, and green is upcoming hours
+Added 12 slots related to the 12 hours desired 7am-7pm.
+Added a date function that refreshed to have a live clock on the top of the page.
+Created a text input slot to enter the desired task.
+Added a save button per slot to allow the user to save that task in that hour.
+Added a window alert to let them know the button was clicked and the item was saved.
+Added a console log as well to allow the user to see if the buttons are responding.
+Colour coded (as required) to show current hour time-slot, greyed out passed hours, and green is upcoming hours.

 ## Website
  https://cannibalclarence.github.io/challenge-5/